The Cost of Marketing - A Complex Marketing Budget Breakdown

 This might sound straightforward—but if you have experience with marketing, you know it’s anything but.
 Considering the hundreds of different channels available today, simply choosing which ones can be quite a challenge.

-But if you’re in the process of creating a new strategy for your company or exploring your options, one of your main concerns is likely cost.
+But if you’re in the process of creating a new strategy for your company or exploring your options, one of your main concerns is likely what's included in a marketing budget, and the cost of marketing as a whole.

 Breaking down the cost of marketing is a complex process, mostly because there are so many ways to promote a business.
 On this page, we’ll discuss several of those options and what your company can expect to pay for each.

-If you’ve done your research online, you know that it can be difficult—if not downright impossible—to get a concrete answer about how much marketing costs.
+If you’ve done your research online, you know that it can be difficult—if not downright impossible—to get a concrete answer about the cost of marketing.

 This is because there are many different channels that you can use for marketing, and it’s up to each individual company to determine which ones are worth their time.
 As a result, there are as many unique marketing budgets today as there are companies.